hazelcast/hazelcast-reference-manual/src/spi/discovery/DiscoveryOverview.md

 ### Discovery SPI Overview

-The Hazelcast Discovery SPI consists of multiple interfaces and abstract classes.
+The Hazelcast Discovery SPI (Member Discovery Extensions) consists of multiple interfaces and abstract classes.
 In the following section we will have a quick look at all of them and shortly introduce the idea and use behind them.
 The example will follow up in the next sub-section.

 #### DiscoveryStrategy